-- A. Revise and update the initial strategic plan to reflect the continuation project.
-The activities in the strategic plan must include all project partners and be submitted to OVW for review and approval. - B. Submit any new project partner's policies related to securing background checks of staff and volunteers who interact with children and youth, client confidentiality, parental consent, mandatory reporting, and information sharing.
-If no policies exist, the policies must be developed and submitted to OVW.
+- 1. Revise and update the initial strategic plan to reflect the continuation project.
+The strategic plan must include all required project partners and be submitted to OVW for review and approval. - Submit any new project partner's policies related to securing background checks of staff and volunteers who interact with children and youth, client confidentiality, parental consent, and mandatory reporting.
+If no policies exist,